seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ### Language Translation

 The last thing to notice is that SimpleCard contains a lot of boilerplate for language translation of its strings (using [`react-i18next`](https://react.i18next.com/)).
 If your reports need to be multi-lingual you will need to to use these, otherwise you can drop them.

 Language translation is a multi-part process:

 - First, a combination of `useTranslation`, `t` function, and `Trans` components are used to establish which strings in your report client and components should be translated.
-- Next, translateable strings are extracted using the `extract:translation` command to `src/i18n/lang/en/translation.json`.
-The strings extacted for SimpleCard are:
+- Next, those translateable strings are extracted using the `extract:translation` command, and output to `src/i18n/lang/en/translation.json`.
+The strings extracted for SimpleCard are:

 ```text
 {